All posts

 FinCEN directFreeFile at boiefiling.fincen.gov

-Northwest Registered Agent$25 one-timeLowest-cost paid option
+Northwest Registered Agent$25 one-timeBest value if you want a paid option

-Bizee$99 one-timeIncludes guided filing
+Bizee$99 one-timeGuided filing included

 Harbor Compliance$199/yrManaged filing + state monitoring